evolvingstuff/vdw2/content/posts/11-cancers-fought-by-vitamin-d-mini-review.md

 ---

-#### See also: <a href="/posts/overview-cancer-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Cancer and vitamin D">Overview Cancer and vitamin D</a>, <a href="/posts/cancer-and-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Cancer and Vitamin D - many studies">Cancer and Vitamin D - many studies</a>
+#### See also: <a href="/posts/overview-cancer-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Cancer and vitamin D">Overview Cancer and vitamin D</a>, [Cancer and Vitamin D - many studies](/posts/cancer-and-vitamin-d-many-studies)